SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 Just be sure to:

 * Keep the header name in lower case
-* use "-" characters in stead of spaces
+* use "-" characters instead of spaces

 But as you see VSCode on the web automatically shows you the headers you can select.